nadeesha/jest-snapper/README.md

 init(React.PropTypes)
 ```

-And add this line to your `jest` config.
+And add `setupTestFrameworkScriptFile` property to your `jest` config.

 ```json
 "jest": {
   "setupTestFrameworkScriptFile": "<rootDir>/scripts/jest/init.js",
 }
 ```

-This will test jest to run this file before your test run commences.
+This will tell jest to execute this file before your test run commences.

 ## API